Microphone: Types, Characteristics, and Uses

 What influences a microphone’s characteristics?

-A microphone’s characteristics are influenced by construction, interference, placement, aging, and environmental conditions.
+The characteristics of a microphone are influenced by its design, operating principle, interference, placement, aging, and environmental conditions.
 Construction involves the design and materials used, which affect performance.
 Interference includes electromagnetic and mechanical vibrations that can introduce noise.
 Placement affects directional characteristics and frequency response.
 Aging impacts components like the diaphragm, altering sensitivity and frequency response.
 Environmental conditions such as temperature, humidity, and atmospheric pressure can also affect performance, requiring careful management to maintain accuracy.

 What is microphone sensitivity?